BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 I can finally start to understand my existing scripts, which is what kept me from, for example, considering switching to Kotlin for Gradle.
-But now that I have the big picture, and can not only start to imagine how to do it, but understand why I want to -- IntelliJ IDEA support for Groovy often cannot do completion because it can't always infer types.
+But now that I have the big picture, and can not only start to imagine how to do it, but understand why I want to.
+In particular, IntelliJ IDEA support for Groovy often cannot do completion because it can't always infer types.
 Completion alone would make it worth trying Kotlin.

 If you've been struggling to create a mental model for Gradle, I hope this post has provided some insights.